-wizSafe, IIJ's security service brand, signifies our stance of delivering Safety (Safe) on the Internet along With (wiz=with) users, applying the wisdom (wiz=wisdom) of experienced engineers (wiz=wizards).
+wizSafe, a brand that collectively refers to IIJ's security initiatives, signifies our stance of delivering Safety (Safe) on the Internet along With (wiz=with) users, applying the wisdom (wiz=wisdom) of experienced engineers (wiz=wizards).

 Under the wizSafe brand, IIJ offers multi-point security, or a combination of multiple security measures, and contributes to increasing the security level of corporate networks with highly effective security strategies to protect customers' systems from a range of external and internal threats.